-Pearson Plc (PSON) agreed to buy a 5 percent stake in the Nook e-reader unit of struggling bookstore chain Barnes & Noble Inc. (BKS), joining Microsoft Inc. as a backer of the business.
+Pearson Plc (PSON) agreed to buy a 5 percent stake in the Nook e-reader unit of struggling bookstore chain Barnes & Noble Inc. (BKS:US), joining Microsoft Inc. as a backer of the business.

 Barnes & Noble shares rose the most in almost three weeks even after the New York-based company said holiday sales were below expectations and the Nook unit won’t meet its projection for fiscal 2013.
 Publisher Pearson’s investment values Nook at $1.79 billion, about twice Barnes & Noble’s market capitalization.

 “This is a reaffirmation of the valuation that no one believed with Microsoft in this Nook media business,” David Strasser, an analyst at Janney Montgomery Scott LLC in New York, said in an interview.
 “It’s mixed news today; it’s massive news for the next five years or 10 years for Barnes & Noble.”

 Barnes & Noble is getting a second large investor for the Nook business, which includes digital and college-book businesses, after Microsoft’s April investment valued the division at about $1.7 billion.
 The bookstore chain has been losing money as it develops and markets the Nook to take advantage of a growing preference for digital books.